aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/cockroachdb-ai-fraud.md

 CockroachDB's distributed architecture and vector indexing capabilities unlock something powerful: a new level of speed and intelligence for real-time fraud detection.

 When paired with AWS AI services like Bedrock, SageMaker and Lambda, you can build a robust, scalable pipeline that detects anomalies early, classifies them accurately, and responds within seconds.
-This system not only reduces fraud risk, but also avoids blocking legitimate users — maintaining security and user trust, so enterprises can grow.
+This system not only reduces fraud risk, but also avoids blocking legitimate users, maintaining security and user trust so enterprises can grow.

 ---